michaelkamprath/multi-service-rtmp-broadcaster/README.md

 In OBS, you would set the above parameters for a "Custom..."
 Service in the Stream settings.

 The next thing to do is start your stream!

+## Development

+In order to develop on this repository, you must have a python 3.7 environment and [`Pipenv`](https://pypi.org/project/pipenv/) installed.

+- Clone the repository
+- Navigate to the `multistreaming-server/` directory
+- Install dependencies and create the virtual env by running `pipenv install`
+- Activate the virtual env by `pipenv shell`

 ## Future work